wwood/sandpiper/README.md

 ```
 ./release --version 1.0.0 --gtdb-version R226 --scrape-date '20 Feb, 2025'
 ```
 Then follow instructions.
 Note also there is a `--tag-version` to disentangle the deploy from the actual version if needed.
+Note, the tag number must increase, otherwise it doesn't get deployed.